Putney (CDP), Vermont

 Putney is the primary village and a census-designated place (CDP) in the town of Putney, Windham County, Vermont, United States.
 As of the 2020 census, it had a population of 571, compared to 2,617 in the entire town.
 The Putney Village Historic District occupies the center of the CDP.

+Geography

 The CDP is in eastern Windham County, on the southern edge of the town of Putney.
 It is bordered to the south by the town of Dummerston.
 U.S. Route 5 serves as the village's Main Street; it leads north 13 mi to Bellows Falls and south 9 mi to Brattleboro.

 Sacketts Brook, a south-flowing tributary of the Connecticut River flows through the CDP.
 The village is sited where the brook drops 100 ft in 0.2 mi.